sanskrit/raw_etexts_english/blogs/manasataramgini/2008-02-25_coopers-book-on-marathas.md

 +++
-title = "Cooper’s book onxa0Marathas"
+title = "Cooper’s book on Marathas"

 +++
 Randolf Cooper is one of the few white historians to reconsider the